Manage AWS VPCs with Security Cloud Control

 At this time, you cannot create new security groups in a VPC.

-Share Objects Between AWS and Other Managed Devices
+Share Objects between AWS and other managed devices

-Monitoring Changes to AWS VPCs and AWS Security Groups
+Monitor Changes to AWS VPCs and AWS Security Groups

 -